Darex20/TyeGenerator/README.md

 # TyeGenerator
  Simple web app that generates tye file.

+## v0.4.0
+   * Added base.html.
+   * Layout for every html is now extended from base.html.
+   * Removed unnecessary id selectors.
+   * Most of content is now dynamically loaded from mongodb.
+   * Fixed back button in preview.

 ### v0.3.3
    * Added mongoDB database to the project that now holds services.
    * Updated style.css.
    * Reformulated and removed some words.

 ### v0.3.2
-   * Added functionalities to create and generate a file which are working now
+   * Added functionalities to create and generate a file which are working now.
-   * Edited style, changed font, added new background color
+   * Edited style, changed font, added new background color.

 ### v0.3.1
-   * Updated about.html (added few links and my github icon)
+   * Updated about.html (added few links and my github icon).

 ## v0.3.0
    * Intial layout is finished.